CMB-S4/spt3g_software/maps/README.rst

 In C++ there is also a StokesVector object that is analogous to the MuellerMatrix object.
 It has scalar attributes StokesVector.t etc, that are writable references to elements of map objects.
 Matrix operations on the StokesVector and MuellerMatrix objects are well defined.

+Weights are removed from or applied to a set of Stokes T/Q/U maps simultaneously, using the ``remove_weights`` or ``apply_weights`` functions, or their corresponding pipeline modules.

 Map Frames and Pipelines
 ========================